-- In step 2, the influence of meteorological factors on the non-tidal residual during external surges has to be discussed to derive the wind setup and the residual individually.
-In this study, wind setup describes the effect of wind and air pressure on the water level, but only including local forcing.
+First, the non-tidal residual is determined as the difference between the observed sea level and the predicted astronomical tide.
+In step 2, the influence of meteorological factors on the non-tidal residual during external surges has to be discussed to derive the wind setup and the residual individually.
+In this study, wind setup describes the effect of wind and air pressure on the water

+- 210 level, but only including local forcing.
 The residual therefor describes the remaining components of the water level, for example remote meteorological forcing, lateral oscillations or the influence density variations.
-The methodology to determine the wind setup varies between the tide gauges due to different local and regional bathymetry and time lag between wind and water level maxima (Proudman and Doodson, 1926; Dibbern and Müller-Navarra, 2009).
-For the British tide gauges, Rossiter (1959) developed empirical forecast formulae based on air pressure gradients from five sample point over the North Sea and Northeast Atlantic, which can be attributed to wind directions and speeds.
-For the Aberdeen tide gauge, he concluded that residuals mainly depend on: - Local air pressure deviations, using the base value of 1012 hPa - Northeast winds over the North Sea, with a time lag of 3 h - Return surges that occur approximately 15 h after southerly winds over the northern North Sea - Westerly winds over the North Atlantic, with a time lag of 9 h, causing or driving external surges
+The methodology to determine the wind setup varies between the tide gauges due to different local and regional bathymetry and time lag between wind and water level maxima (Proudman and Doodson, 1926; Dibbern and Müller-Navarra, 2009)deviates for each tide gauge.
+For the British tide gauges, Rossiter (1959) developed empirical forecast formulae based on air pressure gradients from five sample - 215 point over the North Sea and Northeast Atlantic, which can be attributed to wind directions and speeds.
+For the Aberdeen tide gauge, he concluded that residuals mainly depend on: - Local air pressure deviations, using the base value of 1012 hPa - North-eastern winds over the North Sea, with a time lag of 3 h - Return surges that occur approximately 15 h after southerlyn winds over the northern North Sea - Westernly winds over the North Atlantic, with a time lag of 9 h, causing or driving external surges

-Due to the different main wind direction, the coincidence of either two of the last three factors would require significant and sudden changes in wind conditions.
+Due to the different main wind direction, it is highly unlikely, that more than one of the latter three factors influence water levels in Aberdeen simultaneously in a significant amount. the coincidence of either two of the last three factors would require significant and sudden changes in wind conditions.

-- 215 For the Immingham tide gauge, Rossiter (1959) concluded that the following parameters influence the residuals the most: - The residual at Aberdeen with a time lag of 5 h - Northeast winds over the North Sea with a time lag of 6 h
+For the Immingham tide gauge, Rossiter (1959) concluded that the following parameters influence the residuals the most:

+- The residual at Aberdeen with a time lag of 5 h - North-eastern winds over the North Sea with a time lag of 6 h